Family Support Service

 If you have a child with cerebral palsy you might be interested in finding out more about our Family Support Service.

 Glenys Evans is Bobath’s Family Support Coordinator.
-She is a founder parent of the charity and has a son Thomas who has cerebral palsy.
-Glenys has been involved with the Bobath Centre since its inception and has had many roles including trustee.
+She is a founder parent of Bobath Wales and has been involved with the charity since 1989 in numerous roles including secretary to the steering committee, trustee, and volunteer, she eventually joined the staff at Bobath in 1998.

-If you have any questions about Bobath therapy and cerebral palsy or if you are wondering about things like benefits, further education, independent living or if you feel that no one understands the situation you are living with every day and you would like a listening ear please give Glenys a call on 029 20522600 or email firstname.lastname@example.org
+If you have any questions about Bobath therapy and cerebral palsy please give Glenys a call on 029 20522600 or email email@example.com

-Glenys sends families a regular bulletin with news and current topics.
-She also holds coffee mornings for all the family which offers an ideal meeting place for parents and grandparents to meet other families in their situation.
+Glenys sends families a regular bulletin with news and current topics and holds regular coffee mornings for all the family; which offers an ideal meeting place for parents and grandparents to meet other families in their situation.

-Read the words of Matthew dad to Macsen as he explains the difference Glenys and our Family Support has made to their family.
+Read the words of Matthew dad to Macsen as he explains the difference Glenys and our Family Support Service has made to his family.

 I am writing this letter as a parent of a child with multiple severe disabilities.
 My son Macsen is 4 years old and has Quadriplegic Cerebral Palsy, Visual Impairment, uncontrolled Epilepsy and lots of other problems.